Replacing YHN's manual processes with a digital portal for audiologists

-Your Hearing Network (YHN) is a nationwide network of independent hearing healthcare providers striving to help people hear better.
-YHN offers managed care, practice administration tools, and other business solutions to empower audiologists to manage critical areas of their practice and focus on providing quality patient care.
+Your Hearing Network (YHN) is a nationwide network of independent hearing healthcare providers.
+YHN offers managed care, administration tools, and other business solutions to empower audiologists to manage critical areas of their practice and focus on providing quality patient care.

 Role Product Designer · UX Writer